jonathanw82/HydroBigTent/README.md

 * Air temperature and humidity
 * The big tank water temperature
 * Tank 2 water temperature
-* Tank3 water temperature
+* Tank 3 water temperature
-* Heat pad Status
+* Heat pad status
-* Light Cycle for the 12v led panel
+* Light cycle for the 12v led panel
-* Light Cycle for the 240v led bulbs
+* Light cycle for the 240v led bulbs

 ### Setup program flow:
 On pressing the rotary encoder centre button
-* Lighting time 240v lights, on click will give a menu allowing selection of 0, 12, 14, 16, 18 hours duration.
+* Lighting time 240v lights, on click, will give a menu allowing selection of 0, 12, 14, 16, 18 hours duration.
-* Lighting time 12v lights, on click will give a menu allowing selection of 0, 12, 14, 16, 18 hours duration.
+* Lighting time 12v lights, on click, will give a menu allowing selection of 0, 12, 14, 16, 18 hours duration.
-* Watering duration, on click will give a menu allowing selection of between 5 and 90 seconds in 0.5 increments duration.
+* Watering duration, on click, will give a menu allowing selection of between 5 and 90 seconds in 0.5 increments duration.
-* Watering time, on click will give a menu allowing selection of auto water off, or if rotated to the right you can select what hour you would like to start watering.
+* Watering time, on click, will give a menu allowing selection of auto water off, or if rotated to the right you can select what hour you would like to start watering.
 If at the auto water off selection if the encoder is rotate further left a selection to fur on NFT will appear.
 Further adjustment to NFT can be done in the next menu.
-* NFT with Cycle, on click will give a menu allowing selection of on duration and off duration in minutes.
+* NFT with cycle, on click, will give a menu allowing selection of on duration and off duration in minutes.
-* Manual water, on click will give a menu allowing selection manual overriding the water pump, in case of now plants needing an initial dousing of nutrient feed.
+* Manual water, on click, will give a menu allowing selection manual overriding the water pump, in case of now plants needing an initial dousing of nutrient feed.
-* Daylight Saving, on click will give a menu allowing selection of plus or minus 1 hour.
+* Daylight saving, on click, will give a menu allowing selection of plus or minus 1 hour.
 This only effects the clock on the lcd display and will not change the global watering or lighting cycles due to some plants being sensitive to changes in lighting durations.
-* Heat mat temperature settings, on click will give a menu allowing the max temperate of the heat mate from 0 to 25 degrease centigrade.
+* Heat pad temperature settings, on click, will give a menu allowing the max temperate of the heat mate from 0 to 25 degrease centigrade.
-* Exit Menu
+* Exit menu
 * If the centre button on the encoder is held down it will cause the arduino to rest by kicking the watch dog, this can be done regardless of being in setup mode.

 ## Lighting
-The 12v lighting panel was made up of a piece of aluminium from the lid of a 2p pusher control box with a heat sink from a Sega Daytona video game and stuck to the top with thermal glue.
-At first I wanted the cooling to be passive but there was to many chips in close succession so I had to add a fan, most of the early fans I used where really loud or vibrated to much so I added a noise blocker fan as they produce 178.3 m3/h @28.5db so it was a good compromise.
+The 12v lighting panel was made up of a piece of aluminium from the lid of a 2 penny pusher control box, with a heat sink from a Sega Daytona video game and stuck to the top with thermal glue.
+At first I wanted the cooling to be passive, but there was to many led chips in close proximity, so I had to add a fan, most of the early fans I used where really loud or vibrated to much, so I added a noise blocker fan as they produce 178.3 m3/h @28.5db so it was a good compromise.
 #
 <div align="center">
 <img src="https://github.com/jonathanw82/HydroBigTent/blob/master/images/lightwithfan.jpg" alt="topof image" width="45%"/><img src="https://github.com/jonathanw82/HydroBigTent/blob/master/images/leds.jpg" alt="led image" width="45%"/> </div>